Do These Things Now To Recession Proof Your Lifestyle

 No job is safe from a recession not even yours.
 It’s best to be prepared in case your employer is hit hard enough to start cutting down staff.

-Keep your digital rolodex fresh by participating in networking opportunities outside of your company.
+Keep your digital Rolodex fresh by participating in networking opportunities outside of your company.
 Maintaining professional contacts at other firms will serve you well if you lose your current job.

 Reviewing and updating your resume also is a good idea.
 Include any additional skills and experience you’ve gained, and make sure it’s formatted professionally.